Van Hollen, Beyer propose surtax on millionaires

 Americans for Tax Reform, led by the highly influential conservative tax policy advocate Grover Norquist, called Warren’s wealth tax, “a nightmare to administer, would double the size of the IRS, would fail to generate revenue that supporters claim, and has failed every time it has been tried in the past.”

-Saez and Zucman argued in a recent Washington Post op-ed that the failure of any tax is not the fault of the tax itself, but the fault of government to allow the tax to succeed.
+Saez and Zucman argued in a recent op-ed in the Washington Post that the failure of any tax is not the fault of the tax itself, but the fault of government to allow the tax to succeed.

 “Governments can choose to make them work or allow them to fail, and European governments made wrong choices, letting tax avoidance fester,” they wrote.